01-edu/public/subjects/crossword/README.md

 ### Instructions

 Create the function `crosswordSolver` that is able to solve an empty crossword puzzle.
+The function must be submitted in a file named `crosswordSolver.js`.

 The function takes two arguments:
 1. an empty puzzle, passed as a string and